 I have spent a lot of time in North Africa as I am half-Moroccan, and my home growing up was filled with West African art as my parents travelled there often, so a cosy room with these influences makes me feel both at home and inspired.
-The addition of traditional English furniture styles and patterns into the mix adds another layer of eclectic interest for this ex-pat relocated to Los Angeles!

 I love waking up to the punchy pink colour every morning, after painting this room I discovered this honeysuckle shade is the 2011 Pantone colour of the year!